lkirch/ml-zoomcamp/midterm/README.md

  * Dockerfile for running the service

-## How I Built the Pipenv on a Mac running BigSur
+## How I Built the Pipenv on a Mac running BigSur - steps 2,3,5 are only needed for the Mac
-* Created a directory called ml-zoomcamp-midterm
+1. Created a directory called ml-zoomcamp-midterm
-* source ~/.bash_profile
+2. source ~/.bash_profile
-* export PATH = "$PATH:/Users/lkirch/.local/bin"
+3. export PATH = "$PATH:/Users/lkirch/.local/bin"
-* conda activate ml-zoomcamp
+4. conda activate ml-zoomcamp
-* export SYSTEM_VERSION_COMPAT=1
+5. export SYSTEM_VERSION_COMPAT=1
 6. pip install --user pipenv
 7. pipenv install requests
 8. pipenv install scikit-learn==1.0